War Memorial

-Our War Memorial was placed in St James’ Churchyard in August 1993 by the Royal British Legion, Grewelthorpe branch, thanks largely to the efforts of the then member Mr Fred Smith of Kirkby Malzeard.
+Our War Memorial was placed in St James’, Churchyard in August 1993 by the Royal British Legion, Grewelthorpe branch, thanks largely to the efforts of the then member Mr Fred Smith of Kirkby Malzeard.
 Two people from Grewelthorpe were killed in action during the two World Wars.
 Their details, war grave information and links to information about their service is detailed below.

 Second Lieutenant